geomatics-io/ObjectListView/docs/recipes.rst

 Caveat emptor
 ^^^^^^^^^^^^^

-Implementating this feature required the use of undocumented features.
+Implementing this feature required the use of undocumented features.
 That means there is no guarantee that it will continue working in later versions of Windows (or even on current versions).
 You have been warned.